 I hope my review has provided you sufficient information in answering this all-important question—which martial art should I learn first.

-But take note that you can’t go wrong with any of the combat sports listed above.
+Take note that you can’t go wrong with any of the combat sports listed above because they are proven to legitimately improve your lifestyle.
 And that the bottom line is it would just depend on your style and personal preference.

 If you’re not sure about your style or technique, then you may try to enroll in nearby martial art classes if there are any.
 And then, see if that form of discipline suits you.
 But of course, you can also try learning various martial arts if you like.